ABOUT THE BUILDING

 moCa’s new building is designed to serve as a catalyst for creativity and growth in a cosmopolitan Cleveland neighborhood, which is home to one of the country’s largest concentrations of cultural, educational and medical institutions.
 For a brief overview of facts about the moCa building, click here.
 For images of the building, visit our building photo gallery.

 The nearly 34,000-square-foot structure, which is 44 percent larger than moCa’s former rented space, demonstrates that a museum expansion need not be large in scale to be ambitious in all respects.
 Devised for both environmental and fiscal sustainability, the design is at once technically inventive, visually stunning and highly practical.

 The dynamic structure was designed by Iranian-born Farshid Moussavi of London, formerly with Foreign Office Architects (FOA) and now principal of Farshid Moussavi Architecture (FMA).
 This is her first U.S. commission and her first museum.

 In addition to FMA, the design team includes executive architects Westlake Reed Leskosky, headquartered in Cleveland and designers of more than 50 cultural buildings throughout the United States.

-Because MOCA is a non-collecting institution – one of the relatively few such contemporary art museums in the country – its new building does not need to accommodate collection galleries, says MOCA Executive Director Jill Snyder.
+Because moCa is a non-collecting institution – one of the relatively few such contemporary art museums in the country – its new building does not need to accommodate collection galleries, says moCa Kohl Executive Director Jill Snyder.
 “This building’s design is a perfect expression of the museum’s philosophy and programs.
 Flexibility is key to a program like ours that embraces aesthetic, conceptual and cultural diversity, and displays works in a great variety of media and genres.”